aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/contents-management/how-to-insert-and-work-with-the-table-of-contents-field/_index.md

 Firstly the FieldStart nodes of each TOC are collected and stored.
 The specified TOC is then enumerated so all nodes within the field are visited and stored.
 The nodes are then removed from the document.
 The following code example demonstrates how to remove a specified TOC from a document.

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-RemoveATableOfContents-.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-RemoveATableOfContents-.java" >}}

 ## Extract Table of Contents

 If you want to extract a table of contents from any Word document, the following code sample can be used.

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-ExtractTableOfContents-ExtractTableOfContents.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-ExtractTableOfContents-ExtractTableOfContents.java" >}}